Windows Resource Protection

-Windows Resource Protection is a feature first introduced in Windows Vista and Windows Server 2008.
+Windows Resource Protection is a feature introduced in Windows Vista and Windows Server 2008.
 It is available in all subsequent Windows operating systems, and replaces Windows File Protection.
 Windows Resource Protection prevents the replacement of critical system files, registry keys and folders.
 Protecting these resources prevents system crashes.
 The way it protects resources differs entirely from the method used by Windows File Protection.

 Overview

 Windows Resource Protection (WRP) works by registering for notification of file changes in Winlogon.
 If any changes are detected to a protected system file, the modified file is restored from a cached copy located in %WinDir%\WinSxS\Backup.
 Windows Resource Protection works by setting discretionary access control lists (DACLs) and access control lists (ACLs) defined for protected resources.
-Permission for full access to modify WRP-protected resources is restricted to the processes using the Windows Modules Installer service (TrustedInstaller.exe).
+Permission for full access to modify WRP-protected resources is restricted to the processes using the Windows Modules Installer service (C:\Windows\servicing\TrustedInstaller.exe).
 Administrators no longer have full rights to system files; they have to use the SetupAPI or take ownership of the resource and add the appropriate Access Control Entries (ACEs) to modify or replace it.
 The TrustedInstaller account is used to secure core operating system files and registry keys.